 Oxford may pursue such claim overpayments as permitted by law and following the applicable statute of limitations (usually 6 years).
 We use random sampling, examination by external experts and reliable statistical methods to determine claim overpayments in situations involving large volumes of potentially overpaid claims.

 Note: Once a health care provider is given notice, we initiate discussions and take action during the following 1 year period.

-We do not pursue collection of overpayments from individual participating care providers when overpayments are identified as isolated mistakes or where the care provider is not at fault if the overpayments were more than one year before the date of notice of the overpayment or use extrapolation.
-Examples include overpayments related to duplicate claims, fee schedule issues, isolated situations of incorrect billing/unbundling, and claims paid when Oxford was not the primary insurer.
+We do not pursue collection of overpayments from individual participating health care providers when overpayments are identified as isolated mistakes or where the health care provider is not at fault if the overpayments were more than 1 year before the date of notice of the overpayment or use extrapolation.
+Examples include overpayments related to duplicate claims, fee schedule issues, isolated situations of incorrect billing/unbundling and claims paid when Oxford was not the primary insurer.

-Exception: Oxford will pursue collection of overpayments beyond one year and use statistical methods and extrapolation in situations where:
+Exception: Oxford will pursue collection of overpayments beyond 1 year and use statistical methods and extrapolation in situations where: